angular/angular/docs/CODING_STANDARDS.md

 #### Boolean arguments

-Avoid adding boolean arguments to a method in cases where that argument means "do something extra".
+Generally avoid adding boolean arguments to a method in cases where that argument means "do something extra".
 In these cases, prefer breaking the behavior up into different functions.

 ```typescript
 // AVOID